Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Coding standards are the software equivalent of engineering standards, and they are key to reducing the volume of bugs (in addition to finding bugs earlier), to support and get the most value out of your shift left initiative.
-Coding standards are the embodiment of software engineering knowledge that help you avoid bad/dangerous/insecure code.
+Coding standards are the embodiment of software engineering knowledge that helps you avoid bad/dangerous/insecure code.
 To use them, you apply static code analysis.

 For software security, this is especially important to successfully harden your software.
 You want to build security into your code, not test it.
 Coding standards let you build a more secure application from the beginning (i.e. secure by design), which is both a good idea and a requirement if you’re subject to regulations like GDPR.

 Next, you must take the tests that were created at all stages, including the later stages, of the development process, and execute them continuously moving forward.
 This is critical for teams that are adopting agile development practices to provide continuous feedback throughout the development process.
 Unit tests can easily be executed continuously, but shifting left the execution of later-stage functional tests is often difficult due to external system dependencies, and this is where you can leverage service virtualization to enable continuous testing.

-Service virtualization enables you to simulate dependent systems which might have limited availability, such as mainframes, access fees, 3rd party services, or perhaps systems that just aren’t ready yet.
+Service virtualization enables you to simulate dependent systems that might have limited availability, such as mainframes, access fees, 3rd party services, or perhaps systems that just aren’t ready yet.
 By simulating them, you can perform functional testing without having the whole system available, and you can shift-left test execution all the way to the development desktop.

 In terms of service virtualization in performance testing, service virtualization enables you to test before everything is ready, and without having a complete lab of everything in the system.
 You can even run all kinds of what-if scenarios, like what if the appserver is fast and the database slow (something difficult to make happen in the real world).
 Or what if my server starts throwing funny errors like a 500 error — how will that affect system performance?